it-laborato/mdm_admin_panel/README.md

 ## Contributing

-Headwind MDM is a platform making corporate app development easier.
+MDM-Lab is a platform making corporate app development easier.
 We are happy to get more powerful plugins related to mobile device management.

-Please contact us on the [project website](https://h-mdm.com) if you'd like to:
+Please contact us on the [project website](https://laborato.org) if you'd like to:

- - develop a public plugin for Headwind MDM
+ - develop a public plugin for MDM-Lab
  - suggest a feature
  - order the custom development
  - report a bug